gnatty/mds-nodejs-cli-multiplicator/README.md

 # Error Handling

-* If missing argument or wrong value giving an error will be throw.
+* If missing argument or wrong value given an error will be throw.

 ```
 Wrong arguments !